-fifth year, the Berkeley-Haas Best Case Award recognizes the
+Now in its seventh year, the Berkeley Haas Best Case Award recognizes the

 People Operations at Mozilla